katdevv/AI-image-classifier/README.md

    streamlit run app.py
 ```

-5. How to use
+5. How to use:
-Upload an image (.jpg or .png).
+    - Upload an image (.jpg or .png).
-Click Classify Image.
+    - Click Classify Image.
-The app will display the top-3 predictions with confidence scores.
+    - The app will display the top-3 predictions with confidence scores.